denisakp/denisakp/README.md

 🗞️​ Follow me on [Dev.To](https://dev.to/denisakp) | [Twitter](https://twitter.com/denis_Akp) | [LinkedIn](https://www.linkedin.com/in/denis-akpagnonite-49868b171)

 😏​ I’m looking forward to collaborating on any **open-source** project as a developer, maintainer, or tester

-⚡ Fun fact - The `relationshipStatus` property in my metadata currently reads "single".
-If you're intersted in contributing to the ongoing development of my heart, kindly open a GitHub issue.
-I'll promprtly review your proposal and consider merging our paths. 🙈 Let the love commits begin! 💘

 ---